 It’s inevitable that Jupiter Ascending, the latest dispatch from the crazed imaginations of Lana and Andy Wachowski, will be adopted and anointed by some cult of nonsense as a camp item.
 To even begin to describe the plot might cause one to double over in laughter.
 It’s clear enough that Channing Tatum’s Caine Wise, a wolf-man from the planet Oros, is tasked with the protection of Jupiter Jones (Mila Kunis), a Russian immigrant making a living as a cleaning lady in Chicago while sharing a room with at least two of her relatives.
 Beyond that, Jupiter Ascending’s unwieldy, cumbersome narrative grows convoluted quicker than a M. Night Shyamalan film, all handled with the same unsure sense of mood that’s become the Wachowskis’ stock in trade since The Matrix.

-Inventive in its visual effects, but it’s a cheap anti-authoritarian tantrum imbedded in an intergalactic action-melodrama.
+Inventive in its visual effects, but it’s a cheap anti-authoritarian tantrum embedded in an intergalactic action-melodrama.

 The film thankfully doesn’t indulge in either the histrionics or gruesome violence of Cloud Atlas, but the novelistic pull of the Wachowskis’ previous feature is sorely absent.
 The expositional backstory of the Oros world and other alien races is thick as a brick, and the cast, which includes Eddie Redmayne, Douglas Booth, and Tuppence Middleton as the Abrasax siblings, spends most of its time parsing through this mostly useless information.
 Some of the action musters a thrill, but it only goes to pepper up long passages where Redmayne’s Balem conspires with a faction of dragon people, or where a pack of Keepers, little gray demons who can become invisible at their leisure, are hunting Jupiter.
 That’s not even counting the scenes with Sean Bean’s Stinger, a Hans Solo type, or Gugu Mbatha-Raw’s deer-person.